 The Four Stages of Periodontal Disease

 Gingivitis: The first stage of gum disease, gingivitis causes gum bleeding and irritation.
+This stage progresses within about two weeks.
 If caught early this stage can be reversed by a regimented oral care routine.
+We recommend brushing and flossing twice a day to treat this stage of periodontitis.

 Mild/Slight periodontal disease: In the second stage of gum disease, bone decay begins to occur.
 It may not be painful or noticeable but your gum disease is attacking your teeth and oral structure.
-Treatment can help prevent this stage from becoming worse.
+Treatment can help prevent this stage from becoming worse and reaching a stage where the disease is irreversible.

-Moderate periodontal disease: In the third stage of gum disease bone structure and gum tissue are being attacked and destroyed.
+Moderate periodontal disease: In the third stage of gum disease bone structure and gum tissue is being attacked and destroyed.
 Patients may notice that their teeth feel loose.
+This stage of periodontal disease is very hard to reverse, however seeking treatment is highly recommended so patients do not lose bone structure and so that the disease does not spread.

 What Causes Gum Disease?